tophefo/IpCamera/README.md

 + HLS (Http Live Streaming) which can use high res h264.
 This can be used to cast to Chromecast devices and works well in iOS/Apple devices.
 Other platforms it may be necessary to install a plugin or updates to the browser before the stream can be seen.
-+ MJPEG which uses multiple jpeg files one after another to create what is called MOTION JPEG.
++ ipcamera.mjpeg whilst larger in size, it is more compatible at displaying in UI's.
-Whilst larger in size, it is more compatible.
+Ffmpeg can be used to create this stream if your camera does not create one for you, but this uses a lot of CPU.
 Most cameras limit the resolution in this format so for higher res, use HLS or the snapshots.mjpeg which will often be in a higher res.
 + snapshots.mjpeg which is a special mjpeg stream created by the cameras snapshots that are at the Polling rate.
-If the polling time is too long this may not work so I suggest using with 1000ms poll time.
+If the polling time is too long this may not work so I suggest using with 1000ms to 9000ms polling times.
 + Animated GIF.
-This is small in size and very compatible and handy to use in push notifications, pushover, or emails.
+This is small in size and very compatible and handy to use in push notifications, pushover, telegram, or emails.

 See this forum thread for examples of how to use snapshots and streams.
 <https://community.openhab.org/t/ip-camera-how-to-clickable-thumbnail-overview-in-sitemaps-that-opens-up-to-a-larger-view/77990>